quii/learn-go-with-tests/anti-patterns.md

 One of the strengths of TDD is it gives you a formal process for you to break down problems, understand what you're trying to achieve (red), get it done (green) and then have a good think about how to make it right (blue/refactor).

-Without this the process is often quite ad-hoc and loose which _can_ result in not the best engineering.
+Without this the process is often quite ad-hoc and loose which _can_ make engineering more difficult than it could be.

 ## Misunderstanding the constraints of the refactoring step